tasket/wyng-backup/README.md

     Option B)  For hypervisors that support attachment of block devices to different VMs: An encrypted block dev can be attached directly to the admin/storage VM where it is then decrypted and mounted.
-This uses an 'internal:/path' destination and means that a guest VM or destination server is not trusted with handling encryption, but may be slower due to filesystem-network overhead.
+This requires only an 'internal:/path' destination and means that a guest VM or destination server is not trusted with handling encryption, but performance may be slower due to filesystem-network overhead.

 * __Qubes OS:__ A brief description for dom0-encrypted remote storage from a Qubes laptop: